HwWobbe/WipHww/README.md

    - deeper indentation finally made it work.
+     - but the apparent fix does not seem to have persisted
+       - investigate
+         - Ask
+         - Ponder
      - this now allows Cascades
       - will links work in these blocks
         - can HTML anchors be used?
      - current FAIL (again)